msmoiz/philosophy/README.md

 reduces iteration time as variations can be deployed without waiting on code review or pipeline promotions.

+**The pipeline platform and code should be versioned to the extent possible.**

+This includes the operating system, binaries, libraries, and other artifacts that are amenable to versioning.
+It also includes things like Docker images and GitHub actions which are often (but should not be) treated as exempt from standard version bumping procedure.
+This increases the cost of keeping dependencies up to date as there is manual effort required, but this aligns more closely with the practice of introducing changes to a system deliberately and knowingly.
+The tradeoff is a higher risk of unaddressed security vulnerabilities, which can be mitigated using tools like Dependabot that identify and surface such issues.

 ## Package documentation

 **Each package should contain a README in its root directory.**